timBrockman/1701-D/src/content/index.md

 ###### IT Manager
 _**Republic First Management & Republic Equity** - (January 2013 - Current) Winter Park, FL_
->It takes perserverance to build relationships, to champion positive changes, and to audit the effectiveness of those changes.
+>It takes perseverance to build relationships, to champion positive changes, and to audit the effectiveness of those changes.
 >My current role provides the chance to assist faltering businesses, renovate the legacy equipment, policies, and culture.
 >Being part of a positive turnaround is a rare opportunity;
 >this private equity group presented an abundance of such experiences.